5 min read

 • Family background.
 Growing up in a family of high achievers might make the child feel pressured and inadequate.
 Later on in life, they will need to learn how to overcome imposter syndrome, as chances are that they could struggle to feel worthy of success.
 Even when they worked hard for it.

 • Personality traits.
 Perfectionism, insecurities, or low levels of confidence and self-acceptance can all induce the appearance of imposter syndrome in certain life situations.
-Because these characteristics oftentimes make individuals feel like nothing they have done could ever be enough.
+These characteristics oftentimes make individuals feel like nothing they have done could ever be enough.

 In an engaging episode of The Mindvalley’s Show, Vishen talks with Shadé Zahrai, a leadership coach and international speaker who is well known for her “magical” ability to transform the latest psychological research into practical actions.